How gravity works

 Gravity works like this.
 When two objects are far away from each other, the EM ropessuperimpose and act as one (Fig. 8).
 However, as they get closer to each other, the ropes fan out, each atom now feels a greater tug from more atoms of the other object, and the two objects accelerate towards each other at an ever faster rate.
 Consistent with Newton’s gravitational equation, this phenomenon is a function of distance and the number of atoms comprising each object (i.e., ‘mass’).
-The video below shows this mechanism in action.
+The videos below show this mechanism in action.

 How gravity works